Zephyrus-not-available/RedDevilAnalytics_Frontend/README.md

 A high-performance, visually stunning web dashboard providing data-driven insights and AI predictions for Manchester United fixtures.

 ![Dashboard Preview](public/projectpreview.png)
-*Note: Replace 'image_da8a5e.png' with the actual path if you upload the image to your repository.*

 ## 🚀 Overview